Master of Science

 What is the cost of the program?
 What are the online distance fees?

-In state students generally pay approximately $2800 per semester, with five semesters total.
+In state part-time graduate students generally pay approximately $2900 per semester, with five semesters total.
 These fees can vary by semester.
-You can check with Student Business Services (select "Tuition Fees," then "Graduate and Post-Baccalaureate Program Tuition and Fees") for the breakdown of fees for each semester.
+Please check with Student Business Services (select "Tuition Fees," then "Graduate and Post-Baccalaureate Program Tuition and Fees").

 Students enrolled in the program take 6 units each semester and are considered part-time graduate students.
-Campus-based fees are required, even if you are an online student.
-It makes all on-campus resources available to you at any time.
+Campus-based fees are required for online student.
+All on-campus resources are available to all students.

 For online distance fees, there is an additional $198/semester or $99/course.
 These fees are part of Category III fees.
 These fees are required for students who participate in any online course and have been approved by the Chancellor’s Office.
 All fees are subject to change.